 Adenia perrieri Claverie

-Adenia perrieri is a climbing succulent with a tuberous rootstock (caudex) up to 8 inches (20 cm) in diameter The caudex produces one or several green vines that can reach up to 10 feet (3 m).
-The leaves are variable in shape and size up to 1.4 inches (3.5 cm) long and up to 0.6 inch (1.5 cm) wide.
-The leaf shape depends on the location.
-Places with natural vegetation and without bush fires have plants with the leaf segments being simple.
-In places where fires regularly occur, plants have leaf lobes that are deeply dissected.
+Adenia perrieri is a climbing succulent with a caudex, up to 8 inches (20 cm) in diameter, that produces one or several green vines up to 10 feet (3 m) tall.
+The leaves are variable in shape and size, up to 1.4 inches (3.5 cm) long and up to 0.6 inch (1.5 cm) wide.
 There is a "snowflake" version of the typical leaves but with white spots on them.
 The flowers are small and greenish white.